microsoftgraph/microsoft-graph-docs-contrib/concepts/existing-customer-migration.md

 ## Option 3: Automatic migration

-In this phase, existing Data Connect customers who didn't perform the one-click automatic migration will be migrated automatically to the new onboarding experience.
-This option will be available in late 2023 or early 2024.
-When this phase begins, any customer who is not migrated at this time will automatically be migrated to the new experience on their first run of Data Connect.
+Starting in late 2023 or early 2024, existing Data Connect customers who didn't perform the one-click automatic migration will be migrated automatically to the new onboarding experience.
+Any customer who has not migrated by this time will be migrated to the new experience on their first run of Data Connect.